Shin Sang-ok: North Korean period (1978–1986)

 In 1978, Shin's former wife, Choi Eun-hee, an actress who starred in many of his films, was kidnapped in Hong Kong and taken to North Korea.
 Shin himself came under suspicion of causing her disappearance and when he traveled to Hong Kong to investigate, he was kidnapped as well.
-The kidnappings were on orders of future leader Kim Jong-il, who wanted to establish a film industry for his country to sway international opinion regarding the views of the Workers' Party of Korea.
+The kidnappings were on orders of future leader Kim Jong Il, who wanted to establish a film industry for his country to sway international opinion regarding the views of the Workers' Party of Korea.
 The North Korean authorities have denied the kidnapping accusations, claiming that Shin came to the country willingly.
-Shin and Choi made secret audiotapes of conversations with Kim Jong-il, which supported their story.
+Shin and Choi made secret audiotapes of conversations with Kim Jong Il, which supported their story.

 Shin was put in comfortable accommodation, but after two escape attempts was placed in a prison for over two years.
-Once his re-education in North Korean ideology was thought complete, he was taken to Pyongyang in 1983 to meet Kim Jong-il and learn why he had been abducted to North Korea.
+Once his re-education in North Korean ideology was thought to be complete, he was taken to Pyongyang in 1983 to meet Kim Jong Il and learn why he had been abducted to North Korea.
 His ex-wife was brought to the same dinner party, where she first learned that Shin was also in North Korea.
-They remarried shortly afterwards, as suggested by Kim Jong-il.
+They remarried shortly afterwards, as suggested by Kim Jong Il.

-From 1983 on, Shin directed seven films, with Kim Jong-il acting as an executive producer.
+From 1983 on, Shin directed seven films, with Kim Jong Il acting as an executive producer.
 The last and best-known of these films is Pulgasari, a giant-monster film similar to the Japanese Godzilla.
 In 1986, eight years after his kidnapping, Shin and his wife escaped while in Vienna for a film festival.
-They managed to obtain political asylum from the US embassy in Vienna and Kim Jong-il became convinced that the couple had been kidnapped by the Americans.
-Shin and his wife lived covertly for two years in Reston, Virginia, under American protection and authorities debriefed the couple about Kim Jong-il and their experience in North Korea.
+They managed to obtain political asylum from the US embassy in Vienna and Kim Jong Il became convinced that the couple had been kidnapped by the Americans.
+Shin and his wife lived covertly for two years in Reston, Virginia, under American protection and authorities debriefed the couple about Kim Jong Il and their experience in North Korea.